 How do they work?

 The majority of propane smokers come in a "vertical cabinet style."
 A vertical gas smoker works by heating a cooking chamber and charing wood chips in a pan and the circulates, heating food via convection.

-Propane smokers are as simple to use and propane is a widely available.
+Propane smokers are as simple to use and propane is widely available.

-The temperature of a gas smoker is controlled similar to a gas grill or stove, and it’s quicker to make changes to the temperature than with a charcoal or pellet burner.
+The temperature of a gas smoker is controlled similarly to a gas grill or stove, and it’s quicker to make changes to the temperature than with a charcoal or pellet burner.

-Propane is much faster to get started than a charcoal one.
+Propane is much faster to get started than charcoal.
 Lighting the fire to cooking in around 10-15 minutes.

-Although gas does produce more combustion gasses, and therefore more slightly more flavor than an electric grill.
+Although gas does produce more combustion gasses and, therefore slightly more flavor than an electric grill.
 But some people do complain of a weak or faint smoke taste.
 Gas doesn't always bring the bold smoke flavor people look for in BBQ.

-Always have an extra tank, just to ensure you don’t run out of gas mid-smoke.
+Always have an extra tank to ensure you don’t run out of gas mid-smoke.

 2: Electric Smokers

-Electric smokers are a great starting point for those starting out.
-The are truly a Fire and Forget product, which allows you to focus on other aspects of your BBQ.
+Electric smokers are a great starting point for those starting.
+They are a Fire and Forget product, allowing you to focus on other aspects of your BBQ.
 There is no messy charcoal or lugging around cylinders.
 Electric smokers can be as easy as setting the temperature, potentially from a Bluetooth app with some higher-end models, setting a time, and then feeding the pit boss beers while the work is done for you.